The Lonely Island: Netflix specials and television production work

 In 2017, the group released Michael Bolton's Big, Sexy Valentine's Day Special, a Netflix special starring Michael Bolton and featuring numerous cameos from celebrities and SNL cast members.
 On May 23, 2019, the group released a Netflix special, advertised as a "visual poem" to go with a new album, The Unauthorized Bash Brothers Experience, itself framed as a rap album written and performed by baseball players Jose Canseco and Mark McGwire in the 1980s, while the pair were known as the Bash Brothers while playing for the Oakland Athletics.

 As part of the team's television production contract, several programs produced by The Lonely Island began airing.
 Party Over Here, a sketch comedy series, aired on Fox in 2016 but was cancelled after one season.
 The next year, I'm Sorry, a sitcom starring Andrea Savage and produced by the Lonely Island along with Adam McKay and Will Ferrell, began airing on TruTV In 2018, the group created and produced Alone Together, which had 2 seasons on Freeform.
-The next year saw the release of PEN15, comedy web television series focusing on middle school, and airing on Hulu.
+The next year saw the release of PEN15, a comedy web television series focusing on middle school, and airing on Hulu.

+Return to digital projects

+In April 2024, the group returned to their YouTube channel to release a weekly podcast co-hosted with Seth Meyers, head writer during their time at Saturday Night Live, called The Lonely Island and Seth Meyers Podcast.
+The podcast follows the members revisiting their Digital Shorts, reminiscing on their time working at SNL together.
+The group refers to the fans of this podcast as “Quaids”.
+This is in reference to the 1990 science fiction film Total Recall and a digital short the group made referencing this movie in their time at SNL.

+In October 2024, The Lonely Island revived their Digital Short series for SNL's 50th season, with a new music video entitled "Sushi Glory Hole", featuring Samberg and Schaffer.
+This marked the group's first music project since 2019.
+The group would release another Digital Short music video titled "Here I Go", featuring the host of the episode, Charli XCX.
+In February 2025, the group performed a medley of their greatest hits at the SNL50: The Homecoming Concert, featuring Lady Gaga, Chris Parnell, Bad Bunny, T-Pain, and Eddie Vedder.
+As a part of the Saturday Night Live 50th Anniversary Special, the group released the Digital Short "Anxiety".